-The exchange of information is, in the near future, expected to be governed by the broader Common Reporting Standard (CRS).
-At present, more than 40 countries, including Belgium, have committed to implement the information reporting according to CRS as from 2017.
+After the repeal of the Savings Directive and following recent international developments, the exchange of information is now governed by the broader Common Reporting Standard (CRS).
+At present, more than 90 countries, including Belgium, have committed to implement the information reporting according to CRS as from 2017 or 2018.